peteroupc/peteroupc.github.io/randomfunc.md

     METHOD CFTP(chain)
        states=[]
+       numstates=StateCount(chain)
+       done=false
+       randoms=[]
+       while not done
           // Start multiple chains at different states.
 NOTE:
           // If the chain is monotonic (meaning the states
           // are ordered and, whenever state A is less
           // than state B, A's next state is never higher than
           // B's next state), then just two chains can be
           // created instead, starting
-       // at the first and last state, respectively. numstates=StateCount(chain)
-       for i in 0...numstates: AddItem(states, i)
+          // at the first and last state, respectively. for i in 0...numstates: AddItem(states, i)
-       done=false
-       while not done
-          // Update each chain with the same randomness r=RANDOM()
+          // Update each chain with the same randomness AddItem(randoms, RANDOM())
+          for k in 0...size(randoms):
-          for i in 0...numstates: states[i]=UPDATE(chain, states[i], r)
+             for i in 0...numstates: states[i]=
+                UPDATE(chain, states[i], randoms[size(randoms)-1-k])
+          end
           // Stop when all states are the same fs=states[0]
           done=true